smedina-upc/ihlt/s9/coreference.md

 * It can be downloaded from: <br>
 [http://www.gutenberg.org/files/11/11-0.txt](http://www.gutenberg.org/files/11/11-0.txt)

-* Apply the spaCy coreference solver to the previous paragraph.
+* Apply one coreference solver to the previous paragraph.

 * Show the coreference chains.